Surya123234/Where-Am-I/README.md

 `GET /my_stories/`: Allows users to view all the stories created by themselves

 ### Create Story
-`GET /create_story/`: Allows users to enter story information on a form
+`GET /create_story/`: Allows users to enter story information on a form in order to create one

-`POST /create_story/`: Submits the story information, saves it to the DB, and redirects the user to view their stories

-### Update Story
-`GET /update_story/{id}/`: Allows users to edit and save the content of a story they previously created on a form

-`PATCH /update_story/{id}/`: Submits the edited story information, updates it in the DB, and redirects the user to view their stories
-  - Path Variable:
-    - `id`: The story's id

-### Delete Story
-`DELETE /delete_story/{id}/`: Deletes a story a user previously created, and redirects them to view their stories
-  - Path Variable:
-    - `id`: The story's id
+###############

 ### Error Handling and Permission Validation
 Users will be automatically redirected to the login page, or a separate permission error page, depending on what action they try to do (e.g., user "A" trying to edit user "B"'s post by visiting the appropriate GET endpoint, or a user trying to create a post without being logged in).
+In the backend, appropriate JSON responses will be sent back to the frontend in the event of a failure.

 # Future of the App
 More updates are on the way, and an iOS app is soon to be made to allow for easy mobile access!
 Let's all make an effort to increase awareness of Canada's Indigenous communities!!